Edge-free but Structure-aware: Prototype-Guided Knowledge Distillation from GNNs to MLPs: Experiments

-To evaluate the performance of PGKD, we consider six popular benchmarks, including four homophilous graph datasets, namely, Cora \cite{DBLP:journals/aim/SenNBGGE08}, Citeseer \cite{DBLP:journals/aim/SenNBGGE08}, Pubmed \cite{namata2012query}, and A-computer \cite{DBLP:journals/corr/abs-1811-05868}, and two heterophilous graph datasets, namely, Penn94 \cite{DBLP:conf/nips/LimHLHGBL21} and Twitch-gamer \cite{DBLP:conf/nips/LimHLHGBL21}.
-Table \ref{tab: dataset} shows the dataset details.
 We split these datasets for train/validation/test following GLNN \cite{DBLP:conf/iclr/ZhangLSS22} for fair comparison.
 For the metric, we report the average accuracy on test data over five runs with different random seeds.